BC-Docker-Guides/bc-docker-guides.github.io/guides/docker_win10_localonly.md

 ---
 ### 18. PowerShell Script
-Summary of the settings chosen in the wizard; picture bellow will reflect the options we have provided in this guide.
+Summary of the settings chosen in the wizard; picture below will reflect the options we have provided in this guide.
 Here you will also be given the option to save this script for future use and modification.
 > ![](/assets/images/local10/image25.png)

 To save this script, simply supply a name for the script, followed by submitting it with the **ENTER** key.